0x5am5/grunt-imageloop/README.md

 ## The "image_loop" task

+To loop through images and create a subsequent json file.

 ### Overview
 In your project's Gruntfile, add a section named `image_loop` to the data object passed into `grunt.initConfig()`.